Field dynamics inference for local and causal interactions: Inference

 Using the definition of $s$ (eq.\ \eqref{eq:generativemod}) we get that

 Therefore, together with the definition of $T$ (eq.\ \eqref{eq:smoothn}) we see that $\mathcal{M}$ has an implicit representation, i.e. it can be applied solely using Fourier transformations and diagonal operations, avoiding the explicit storage of this matrix at any point.
-Consequently the application of $A$ can be achieved via linear solvers.
+Consequently the application of $A = \mathcal{M}^{-1}$ is achieved via linear solvers such as the conjugate gradient method.
 In addition, the structure of $\mathcal{M}$ allows for an efficient sampling of the approximate distribution $Q$.
+Specifically we may draw a random realization of $Q$ as

+where $n^*$ and $b^*$ are independent samples drawn from the noise statistics and the joint prior distribution with covariance $S$, respectively.

 This is another important property since the KL involves expectation values w.r.t $Q$, which can be approximated via samples from $Q$.
 Ultimately, the Fisher metric is also a measure for the local curvature of the KL and therefore enables us to use second order optimization schemes to solve the corresponding optimization problem in $m$.

 As discussed in the previous section, in some cases space-time causality can only be imposed if we also infer the propagation speed $\mathbf{C}$.
 To do so, we notice that given a prior for $\mathbf{C}$, the above still applies with the extension that $s$ is now also a function of $\mathbf{C}$.
 Therefore the Fisher metric gets an additional entry with the same structure as in eq.\ \eqref{eq:fisher}, for the corresponding gradient $\nicefrac{\partial s}{\partial \mathbf{C}}$ (See appendix \ref{ap:cone} for further details).